Here’s what’s in the new proposed lease and development deal for the Orioles

 If the Maryland Stadium Authority board votes in favor of the plan, it will then go to the Maryland Board of Public Works in the afternoon.

-Moore chairs the Board of Public Works, along with members Comptroller Brooke Lierman and Treasurer Dereck Davis, all Democrats.
+Moore chairs the Board of Public Works.
+The other members are Comptroller Brooke Lierman and Treasurer Dereck Davis, who are also Democrats.
 Two votes would be needed to approve the lease extension.
 The board signs off on major state contracts and oversees what happens on state property.

-Some of the opposition to last week’s proposal appear to have been quelled by this new deal.
+Some of the opposition to last week’s proposal appears to have been quelled by this new deal.

-Senate President Bill Ferguson, whose public opposition derailed last week’s version, has said the new agreement “keeps the Orioles here for the long term under fair terms.”
+Senate President Bill Ferguson, whose public opposition derailed last week’s version, said the new agreement is significantly improved.
+Most important to him, the minimum guaranteed lease term is now 15 years instead of 10.
+The new deal also allows the Orioles to negotiate a ground lease and development plan, but it makes no guarantees.

+By requiring a development plan to be presented alongside a ground lease, the state can better negotiate the terms of the ground lease, including how long it should last and how much the team should pay the state for development rights.

+“We’ll know what they want to do with the land so we get the best value for the state,” said Ferguson, a Baltimore Democrat whose district includes Camden Yards.

 Meanwhile, House of Delegates Speaker Adrienne A. Jones issued a statement Friday: “I am pleased that the Baltimore Orioles will continue to play at Camden Yards.
 The team and complex are critical to the future success of downtown Baltimore, and it is important that we get it right.”